By Eddie Capparucci, LPC, C-CSAS, CPCS

 - Identifying positive lifelines that are used to make healthy choices after triggers have occurred.

 I have been using this Inner Child Recovery Process with great success in my private practice and now it’s available to everyone who is struggling with this disorder.
-It is the subject of my latest book, “Going Deeper: How the Inner Child Impacts Your Sexual Addiction.”
-It is available at most online book retail outlets including Amazon and B&N. There is also an online recovery course that can be found at http://www.innerchild-sexaddiction.com.
+Learn more at http://www.innerchild-sexaddiction.com.
+The book, “Going Deeper: How the Inner Child Impacts Your Sexual Addiction” is available on Amazon.

 - Am I a sex addict?

 - How the Inner Child Impacts Porn Addiction